Photo by Mark Philbrick

 What is the BYU Jerusalem Center?

 The Jerusalem Center is Brigham Young University’s center for study in Jerusalem.
-Students enroll through the BYU campus in Provo, Utah, travel to the Holy Land, and live in the Center for programs that extend for approximately four months.
+Students enroll through the BYU campus in Provo, Utah, travel to the Holy Land, and live in the center for programs that last for approximately four months.
 Students study a core curriculum that focuses on Old and New Testament, ancient and modern Near Eastern studies, and language (Hebrew and Arabic).
-Classroom study is built around field trips that cover the length and breadth of the Holy Land.
+Classroom study is built around field trips that cover the length and breadth of the Holy Land, as well as travel to Jordan and to either Turkey or Egypt.

 Are the BYU Jerusalem Center facilities open to the public?